 Why didn’t their teeth rot?

 Well, first of all, they ate real food and didn’t consume processed sugars and grains filled with phytic acid, which destroy tooth enamel.
 Secondly, they took care of their teeth through natural means like chew sticks that they rubbed against the teeth, as has been found in Egyptian tombs dating to back to 3000 B.C.
 Third, depending on the culture and region of the world, many people also practiced oil pulling.

-To date, there are just 21 oil pulling research studies reporting on the health benefits of oil pulling.
+To date, there are only around 33 oil pulling research studies reporting on the health benefits of oil pulling.
 Although it is unfortunate that science has taken so long to take this ancient art seriously, it is encouraging to see the literature database grow.
 I’m excited to read more as researchers catch on to how oil pulling can help transform someone’s life.

 Oil pulling is a powerful detoxifying Ayurvedic technique that has recently become very popular as a CAM remedy for many different health ailments.
 Using this method, surgery or medication could be prevented for a number of chronic illnesses.
 The oil therapy is preventative as well as curative.
 The exciting aspect of this healing method is its simplicity.

 Ayurveda advises oil gargling to purify the entire system; as it holds that each section of the tongue is connected to different organ such as to the kidneys, lungs, liver, heart, small intestines, stomach, colon, and spine, similarly to reflexology and TCM.

 I really like this passage because it highlights how the detoxification effect that oil pulling has on the entire body reaches far beyond oral health.
 This is especially important for people who have conditions that contraindicate brushing, such as mouth ulcer, fever, indigestion, those who have tendency to vomit, asthma, cough or thirst.